May-June 2014

 TRW Names New Director of Global Communications

 LIVONIA —TRW Automotive Holding Corp. has named Colleen Hanley as director of global communications.
-In this role, Hanley will develop and execute the company’s global internal and external communications strategy and serve as the company spokeswoman with the media.
-Previously, Hanley was the vice president of marketing, communications, and government affairs for a health care […]
+In this role, Hanley will develop and execute the company’s global internal and external communications strategy […]

 Medical Main Street Opens Registration for INNO-VENTION